buildalpha0131/dsp/lessons/statistics/3-1-actual_biased.md

 thinkplot.Pmf(pmf)
 thinkplot.Config(xlabel='Number of children', ylabel='PMF')

-# The below function computes the biased PMF we would get if we surveyed the children and asked them how many children under 18 (including themselves) are in their household.
+# The below function computes the biased PMF we would get if we surveyed the children and asked <br> them how many children under 18 (including themselves) are in their household.

 def BiasPmf(pmf, label):
     new_pmf = pmf.Copy(label=label)